cachix/devenv/docs/blog/posts/devenv-v1.0-rewrite-in-rust.md

 When I started to write this blog post for the Python rewrite, I came up with only excuses as to why it's not fast and realized that we were simply breaking our promise to you.

-The second reason is that in the Nix community there has been a lot of controversy surrounding flakes (that's for another blog post); the [tvix](https://tvix.dev/) people decided to do something about it and rewrite Nix in Rust.
+The second reason is that in the Nix community there has been a lot of controversy surrounding flakes (that's for another blog post); the [tvix](https://tvix.dev/) developers decided to do something about it and rewrite Nix in Rust.
 This leaves us with the opportunity to use the same libraries and tools as tvix in the future.

 ## What's new?